Solunium/Epic-Seven-E7-Secret-Shop-Refresh/README.md

 **Step 6.** (Optional) you can change the setting, refer to [Setting section](https://github.com/sya1999/Epic-Seven-Secret-Shop-Refresh/tree/main?tab=readme-ov-file#settings)

 **Step 6.5:** **EXTRA STEP FOR GOOGLE PLAY BETA USER**

-If you are using **GOOGLE PLAY BETA** with DUAL MONITOR, untick auto placement setting and move emulator to secondary monitor

 If you are using **GOOGLE PLAY BETA**, make sure **Desktop display resolution setting is 1920 x 1080**, so that it resize properly